Arkansas - List of Jury Duty Excuses

 Generally, if you qualify for one of the statutory excuses, you can respond to your jury duty summons letter with an excuse note containing proof of your excuse, and you will not have to report for jury selection.

-Arkansas has a statutory exemption that allows individuals over a certain age to request exemption from jury duty.
 The State of Arkansas has no elder age excuse provisions that would dismiss anyone over 18 years of age from their jury obligations.

 In the state of Arkansas, excuse from jury duty may be granted for extreme personal hardship.
 Write or visit a local circuit clerk's office for directions on how to apply for an excuse from jury duty.
 Only a Circuit Judge can grant excusal from jury duty.